 The Modern Technique for Perfectly Cooked Meals

 While shopping at Costco this weekend, I was killing some time looking at their cookbooks while my wife was shopping for some clothes for the girls.
-I came across this cookbook by Lisa Q. Fetterman called Sous Vide at Home, picked it up, thumbed through some pages and decided I had to have it.
+I came across this cookbook by Lisa Q. Fetterman called Sous Vide at Home, picked it up, thumbed through some pages, and decided I had to have it.

 "When I got into NYU, I went to Babbo, which was the closest restaurant to school, run by Mario Batali.
 I walked in and begged him for a job in Italian, and he gave me one on the spot.
 I worked in the kitchen and in the front of the house, wherever they needed me.
-If you get paid $8 an hour, people will basically let you do anything if you show active interest."
+If you get paid $8 an hour, people will basically let you do anything if you show an active interest."

-How she went from journalism school to building her own immersion circulator, starting a Kickstarter to fund a business creating these machines and growing her business are covered in her cookbook.
+How she went from journalism school to building her own immersion circulator, starting a Kickstarter to fund a business creating these machines, and growing her business are covered in her cookbook.

 Co-Author Meesha Halm has been a local editor for Zagat Survey for 16 years, the author of The Balsamic Vinegar Cookbook and Savoring the Wine Country.
 She was also a cookbook editor at Collins Publishing.
-I'm not sure how she met Lisa but I'm glad she did.
+I'm not sure how she met Lisa, but I'm glad she did.

 Co-Author Scott Peabody provided the recipes and "culinary direction for this book".
 He is a professional chef who attended the Culinary Institute of America and has worked for Jean-George Vongerichten and Thomas Keller.

-Sous Vide at Home is published by Ten Speed Press and here's where it gets interesting.
+Sous Vide at Home is published by Ten Speed Press, and here's where it gets interesting.
 Ten Speed Press's parent organization is Crown Publishing Group.
 Crown Publishing Group's is a subsidiary of Penguin Random House.
 Ten Speed Press was founded in 1971 by Philip Wood in Berkley, California.
 Some of their other notable cookbooks are the Moosewood Cookbook, White Trash Cooking and The Bread Baker's Apprentice.

 The next chapter is on sous vide Poultry starting on page 69 with recipes for chicken tikka masala, General Tso's chicken, duck mole rojo, quail with Za'atar and even Thanksgiving turkey.
-No more dried out turkey breast meat.
+No more dried-out turkey breast meat.

 Desserts?
 How about vanilla creme brulee?
 Can you really make this in a sous vide cooker?
-How about spiced poached pears, parsnip cake or hassle free vanilla ice cream.
-That's right ice cream.
+How about spiced poached pears, parsnip cake, or hassle-free vanilla ice cream?
+That's right, ice cream.

 About Sous Vide